aaronrucker990/SIEM-LAB/README.md

       b.
 Tap Data collection underneath defender plan where you enabled settings, then click All Events.

-7. Connect log analytics workspace to vm
+7. Connect log analytics workspace to VM (Virtual Machine)

       a.
-Click on your Law, below it will be an option that says vm
+Click on your Law, below it will be an option that says VM

       b.
 Click on the VM tab to connect your law to your VM